Carambola & Goat’s Cheese Salad

-To celebrate my last day in the beautiful coastal town of Lo De Marcos, I made a carambola and goats’ cheese salad, using fruit picked directly from a tree that I’d been eyeing up for weeks in the main square.
+To celebrate my last day in the beautiful coastal town of Lo De Marcos in Mexico, I couldn’t resist using the carambola fruit I’d been eyeing up for weeks in a tree in the main square.

-It’s a super easy recipe (consisting mainly of peeling, slicing, and dicing!), but what it lacks in complexity it wallops in flavour, bringing together some of the wonderful Mexican ingredients that I’ve tasted so far.
+This is a super easy recipe (consisting mainly of peeling, slicing, and dicing), but what it lacks in complexity it wallops in flavour, and brings together some of the wonderful ingredients that I’ve tasted on my travels.

 Ingredients (serves 4)